Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Analysis and Discussion

 \subsection{Error Analysis on Word Search}

-To further understand models' biases towards using form, meaning, and context for generalization, we analyze performance on the Word Search task.
-Specifically, we measure how well the predictions match characters in the \taskin{charstring} or the meaning of the \taskin{definition}.
-We define two new metrics: Character Match, which is the percentage of predictions that are a substring of the reversed \taskin{charstring}, and Synonym Match, which is the percentage of predictions that are semantically relevant to the \taskin{definition} based on WordNet Synset relationships.
+To further understand models' biases towards using form, meaning, and context, we analyze performance on the Word Search task.
+Specifically, we measure how well the predictions match characters in the \taskin{letters} or the meaning of the \taskin{definition}.
+We define two new metrics: CharMatch, the percentage of predictions that are a substring of the reversed \taskin{letters}, and DefMatch, the percentage of predictions that matches the \taskin{definition}.
 Both metrics would be 100\% for a model with 100\% sequence-level accuracy.
 However, they diverge when models make wrong predictions that only capture some aspects of form, meaning, or context.
-In particular, a model that made predictions primarily based on form would have high Character Match but low Synonym Match, whereas a model that made predictions primarily base on meaning and context would have a high Synonym Match but low Character Match.
+A model biased towards using form would have high CharMatch but low DefMatch, and vice versa for a model biased towards meaning and context.

 Table~\ref{tab:word-search-char-match} shows the results of this analysis.
-Subword-based models are biased towards using meaning and context for generalization and so have higher Synonym Match scores.
-Character-level models, on the other hand, are biased towards using form and so have higher Character Match scores.
+Subword-based models are biased towards using meaning and context for generalization and so have higher DefMatch scores, whereas character-level models are biased towards using form and so have higher CharMatch scores.
 These findings are consistent with what we observed in previous experiments.
+For the ``P'' split, character-level models (ByT5, Char-ST) perform well, as they exploit shortcuts in the \taskin{letters} to identify word boundaries, which are removed in the ``O'' and ``O+P'' splits.
 For this task, only Subword models appear to be viable, and Subword+IIT is the best variant.